SirPepe/ornament/Readme.md

 @define("my-test")
 class Test extends HTMLElement {
+  root = this.attachShadow({ mode: "open" });

   @handle("input", "input[type-number]") // Much better!
   log(evt) {
     console.log(evt); // "input" events
   }
 }
 ```

+Note that the function that `@subscribe` takes to access event targets can *not*
+access a classes private fields.
+The shadow root has therefore to be publicly
+accessible (unless you want to mess around with WeakMaps storing ShadowRoots
+indexed by element instances or something similar).

 ### Custom defaults